In a recent Instagram poll, we discovered that many of you are completely new to using oils in your skincare routine.

 We get it!
 For a lot of people, using oils is a scary and counter-intuitive concept.
 Trust me, I started from the beginning too.
-Prior to discovering all the benefits of oils, I exclusively searched for “oil-free”, “non-comedogenic“, and “allergen-free” claims on skincare labels.
-Over the course of many years, I discovered that the oil-free method wasn’t helping to heal my acne-prone skin…it was actually making my skin even more sensitive and irritated!
+Prior to discovering all of the benefits of oils, I exclusively searched for “oil-free” claims on skincare labels.
+Over the course of many years, I discovered that many oil-free products weren't actually helping to heal my acne-prone skin…they were actually making my skin more sensitive and irritated!

-Why should I use facial oils and what’s the best way to start using them?
+Why should I use facial oils?
+What’s the best way to start using them?

 First, let’s talk about the why.

 The ideal pH-level for our skin should be around 5-6 (slightly acidic).
 Washing your face with traditional cleansers may strip your skin of its natural oils and protecting acid mantle, making our skin’s pH-levels too alkaline (pH-level over 7).
 This over-dryness stimulates the oil glands to produce more sebum, leading to extra oily or clogged skin.
-Additionally, the removal of our healthy acid mantle leaves our skin more vulnerable to free radical and environmental damage.
+This can also leave skin more vulnerable to environmental stressors.